 Why HIPAA Matters to Your Patients

 What happens if your facility is found not complying with HIPAA?
 Well, the Office of Civil Rights, Department of Health and Human Services, is the enforcing body of HIPAA compliance and if you’re found not complying with it, your facility can face substantial fines depending on the severity of the non-compliance issues uncovered.
 Keep in mind that there are four main categories and each represents its own set of fines.
-Furthermore, each category infraction fines will be in aggregate for the years in which your facility didn’t comply.
+Furthermore, each category of infraction fines will be in aggregate for the years in which your facility didn’t comply.
 That could be a LOT of bling, to say the least.

 Since Lead to Recovery is an addiction treatment marketing agency, we’re going to cover several topics related to treatment center marketing and how to ensure your rehab facility can protect itself from any HIPAA compliance issues online.

 Let’s talk about Insurance Verification form submissions.
 If you have an addiction and mental health treatment center, chances are you have a “Verify Insurance Today!”
 Call-to-Action (CTA) on your website and if not, you’re missing out ;).
 This is also one of the best CTA examples a rehab center can have for inpatient and outpatient rehab admissions.
 Now comes the question, does this CTA protocol comply with HIPAA?
 First of all, you better make damn sure your site has a Secure Socket Layer (SSL) certificate in place as the most basic form of securing the CTA.
 Second, when someone fills in personal information about themselves such as their name, address, SS number, insurance information such as provider and group ID #, etc., where does this transactional page actually live and where does it go once they click “Submit”?
 If you are not sure about how to answer either of these questions, you need to seek help STAT.